Zagreb and Central Croatia

 Risnjak National Park – Gorski Kotar

-The beautiful Risnjak National Park is situated in north-west part of Gorski Kotar, with the nearest major city, Rijeka.
+The beautiful Risnjak National Park is situated in the northwest part of Gorski Kotar, with the nearest major city, Rijeka.
 Guests can access the park by way of a small entrance fee of approximately 6 euros.

 Those visiting like myself tend to be looking for adventures and activities and you will not be disappointed.
-The jagged mountain peaks and green meadows and valleys are dissected by rivers attract those wanting hiking, mountaineering, walking and trekking opportunities.
+The jagged mountain peaks and green meadows and valleys dissected by rivers attract those wanting hiking, mountaineering, walking, and trekking opportunities.

 Mountain biking is becoming more and more popular with bike and helmet hire available locally.
 Fishing in spring and summer is possible at a charge as well as skiing in the winter months.